yeomann/compass-retina-sprites/README.md

 ## A mixin to create retina sprites with hover & active states

 While building [Swimming website](http://havuz.neu.edu.tr), I came across the need to use compass sprites with hover states on normal and retina devices.
 Not being able to find anything that would suite my needs, I forked a gist from [this Gist](https://gist.github.com/2140082) and added hover & active parameters.
-Big thanks to [thulstrup](https://github.com/thulstrup) and  [rstacruz](https://github.com/rstacruz)!

 I created a drop in utility mixin to allow compass to automatically create sprites for normal and retina devices, and also providing hover and active states.